DannyT/phaser3-boilerplate/README.md

 # Phaser 3 Boilerplate
 A starting point for Phaser 3 projects.
-Full screen game default which resizes with browser resize/device rotation.
+Multi-scene with preloading and click/keypress to start title screen.

-Based on [this excellent repo](https://github.com/nkholski/phaser3-es6-webpack) by @nkholski
+Based on [this](https://github.com/nkholski/phaser3-es6-webpack) and [this](https://github.com/simiancraft/create-phaser-app) repos which also include more complete game examples.

 # Setup
-You’ll need to install a few things before you have a working copy of the project.
+To get running

 ## 1. Clone this repo: